fsmaiorano/dotnet-pokemon/README.md

 ## Technologies Used
+- C#
 - .NET 7
-- ASP.NET MVC
 - Entity Framework Core with InMemory Database
+- MediatR
+- AutoMapper
+- Docker Compose
+- Swagger
-- C#
+- Firestore

 ## How to run